aherstek/geom99exam/README.md

    * Paid softwares like ESRI have readily accessible help, open source may be a slower process?
 ESRI built to work seamlessly (in theory, lol) together while combining open source softwares together may be more complex to fix problems in.

 ## Authentication / Authorization / Security
-* Not sure where to implement a username/password for security... logging into VM is secure I think (only 10 authorized users)
+* Not sure where to implement a username/password/etc for security... logging into VM is secure I think (only 10 authorized users)
+* I think GeoServer and PostgreSQL have security configurations?
 * I did find IAM (Identity and Access Management) through researching GCP but I am unaware if this suits the clients requirements - https://cloud.google.com/security/products/iam
    * IAM manages access control by defining who (identity) has what access (role) for which resource.
    * :moneybag: ^ free service through GCP